decojs/DecoJS/readme.md

 ## Development

+The rest of this readme is for contributors to this project.

 This project requires node.js, grunt and bower.
 Download and install [node js](http://www.nodejs.org) on your machine.
 Next install [bower](https://github.com/bower/bower) and [grunt](http://gruntjs.com) from the terminal:

 ```shell